 Do I need to provide references or have a CORI check?

 Yes.
-You can download the High School Reference Form and bring two copies with you to your orientation.
+You can download the K-8 reference form and bring two copies with you to your orientation.
 Your references should be individuals who have known you for at least one year.
 Also, bring a government-issued photo ID (drivers license or passport) for a CORI (criminal record) check.

 Cambridge School Volunteers

 Founded in 1966, Cambridge School Volunteers is an independent non-profit organization supporting the academic and personal success of Cambridge public school children.
 CSV develops programs which match caring and competent adults with students of all needs and levels.
 To read more CSV success stories, please visit our website: www.csvinc.org